aaronBurns59/TOA_Project/overview.md

 * 'a', 'b', and 'c' are the original message in bits, then 1-bit followed by the 0-bits and finally the 64-bit Block of the lenght of the oringal message in bits.
 ![Padding](Images/padding.png "Image of how Padding should look")

+## Enum
+* The PADDING enum is used to check what stage of the padding process is in.
+This is done to check if the what needed to be padded is the 1-bit, the 0-bit or the final 64-bits

 ## Auxillary Functions
 * There are 4 Auxillary functions used in the MD5 algorithm.
 They are named F, G, H and I. Each of them are simple boolean return type functions that are used in each round of the hashing process.
 * The F Auxillary Function is used in the first round of 16 operations.